TommyGymer/Flight-Sim/Analysis.md

 - Tools to make new models
 - Loading these models
 - Animation of these models with the input
-- Compatability with a number of input devices
+- Compatability with a number of input devices (including keyboard and mouse)
 - Accurate physics while maintaining performance
 - Resonable environment